intersystems-community/irisdemo-demo-readmission/README.md

 When it is done, it will just hang there, without returning control to you.
 That is fine too.
 Just leave this window open.
 If you CTRL+C on this window, docker compose will stop all the containers and stop the demo.

 After all the containers have started, open a browser at [http://localhost:9092/csp/appint/demo.csp](http://localhost:9092/csp/appint/demo.csp) to see the landing page of the demo.
+When requested, use the credentials SuperUser/sys to log in.

 A video about this demo will be published here soon.
+But for now, you can press at the **Instructions** button at the bottom right of the page to see one example of how to use the demo.
+The demo has different stories for different publics.

+I like to open EMR's UI and click on the "Patient Census" tab to see the three patients that are hospitalized and their risk scores.
+I show that ML did a better job than lace, scoring a patient with a 55% risk of readmission while LACE was scoring around 7%.
+You can click on the LACE score to see its individual components and an explanation about how the score relates to a % risk of readmission.
+I like to click on the ML % score and show that I can simulate sending the patient to a Nursing Home to see the impact of this decision on the ML % risk score in real time.
+It reduces the risk to 30% or so.
+Then I actually discharge the patient to a Nursing Home.
+This is a very high level demo and you could stop there if you want to.
+Or you can open other parts of IRIS and show how we got the HL7 discharge message on the **risksrv** layer and extracted the data and used the ML model on **riskengine** to compute the risk score and decide if we should alert the care team and add the patient to a program to be monitored.
+There are plenty to show and many possible stories!

 When you are done, go back to that terminal and enter CTRL+C. You may also want to enter with the following commands to stop containers that may still be running and remove them: